atamberg/cs341-firegl/final/final.md

 This gives us clean, sharp outlines around objects that really sell the cartoon look.
 The `SobelOutlineShaderRenderer` adds these outlines as a final step, so it works with both rendering methods.

-The complete toon shader implementation is encapsulated in the `ToonShaderRenderer` class, which handles the rendering of objects with toon shading.
+The complete toon shader is implemented in `ToonShaderRenderer` class.
 Objects can opt out of toon shading by including the 'no_toon' property in their material properties.

 #### Validation

-We tested our toon shader for looks and performance:

-1. **Visual Results**: The shader creates a distinct cartoon look that's clearly different from realistic rendering.
-The stepped lighting makes objects easier to read visually.

-2. **Compatibility with Other Features**: The toon shader works seamlessly with our other rendering features:
+The toon shader should work seamlessly with our other rendering features
-{{ ... }}
-   - It supports both forward and deferred rendering paths with consistent visual results
+   - It should work with both forward and deferred rendering paths with consistent visual results
    - It works with our particle systems, creating stylized fire and smoke effects

-3. **Performance**: The toon shader runs well even with multiple light sources due to its simplified lighting calculations.
-On mid-range hardware, we observed no significant performance difference between toon shading and our standard Blinn-Phong shader.

-4. **Configurability**: The implementation exposes key parameters through the UI:
+We should be able to control the following parameters:
    - Toon levels: Controls the number of discrete lighting bands
    - Outline threshold: Adjusts the sensitivity of edge detection for outlines
-   - Outline color: Sets the color of cartoon outlines
-   - Outline thickness: Controls the width of Sobel-detected edges
    - Depth threshold: Fine-tunes the depth difference required to detect an edge

-These parameters allow users to fine-tune the toon effect to achieve different stylistic goals.

 | Standard Blinn-Phong shading | Default toon shading parameters |
 |:---:|:---:|